charlie-x/logicProber/README.md

 logic analyser on a pin it'll out the the pins number, on the pin itself.
 The best mode is SPI , where you just need one known pin for a clock and select, assign those to the SPI decoders CLOCK/SS then the line you are probing with would be the data line, so all you have to do is poke each IO pin and then see what it decodes as

+changed it so that the value output is pin number + 1 so its from 1...n instead of 0...n since 0 is no output basically. so remember to subtract 1 from the results.

 Define the arduino wiring pin mapping into the gpioPins array , find a pin for the clock, then run it and probe away.